TechArtToolBox/wheel-o-matic/README.md

 - The addon interface can be found in the sidebar of the 3d viewport once installed.

 ## Initial wheel setup
-- Click on the "Wheel-O-matic" tab in the 3d view sidebar to bring up the UI.
 - Select the geo of your wheel.
 - IMPORTANT: apply rotation and scale to the wheel geo before using the addon for best results. (ctrl+a hotkey, then choose Rotation & Scale from the menu)
+- Click the "Wheel-O-matic" tab in the 3d view sidebar to bring up the UI.
-- In the Wheel-O-Matic UI, click "Create Wheel Locator" to initialize wheel setup for the selected wheels.
+- Click the "Create Wheel Locator" button to initialize wheel setup for the selected wheel(s)